 I’ve been back for a few weeks from a recent trip to Italy.
 While editing my photos, I noticed a recurring theme – the wonderful colors of the buildings.
 In fact, if I had to use one word to describe this trip, I’d say: colorful!

 Ever wonder about those colors?
 Where they came from?
-And how is that today, even the newer buildings are painted in the same or similar colors?
+And how is it that today, even the newer buildings are painted in the same or similar colors?
 The answer is pretty simple – mineral oxides and plant pigments.
-I am not suggesting that exterior paint is still made from mineral oxides, but in Italy, the tradition of painting exteriors in earth based colors has remained.
+I am not suggesting that exterior paint is still made from mineral oxides, but in Italy, the tradition of painting exteriors in earth-based colors has remained.

 One night a friend took me for a drive in the wine country, the Oltrepo Pavese, and we pulled over so I could photograph this electric coral house.
 Many modern homes and public buildings are painted in more vivid versions of the original mineral oxide-based colors.
 Even though it’s a bit surreal, I think it’s fantastic.
 Color makes me happy.